Key Takeaways

 When to Seek Professional Help

-If you or someone close to you is showing signs of BPD, or if your relationship is suffering due to emotional instability, seeking help is a vital first step.
-Signs it’s time to reach out include:
+If you or someone close to you is showing signs of BPD, or if a relationship is strained by emotional abuse or ongoing instability, reaching out is a vital first step.
+Signs it may be time to get help include:

 - Escalating conflict in the relationship